vlele/aks/Resource-Quota/README.md

 This is the readme document for Resource Quota demo in Kubennetes .
 This demo shows how to set quotas for the total amount memory and CPU that can be used by all Containers running in a namespace in an AKS Cluster.
 The demonstration is going to be done in the same AKS Cluster that was built by of Azure DevOps module("aisazdevops-taskapi").

 **Implementation:**
-We use an already created AKS Cluster and create a ResourceQuota object.
-Then create a namespace and after that create Pods asking 100  CPUs which is beyond quota.
+We use an already created AKS Cluster and create a LimitRange object(cpu-limit-range/mem-min-max-demo-lr).
+Then create a namespace and create Pods asking 100 CPUs which is beyond quota.
+Similarly, first create a pod within the defined memory limit.
+Then create a pod beyond the defined memory limit.

 **Pre-requisite:**